digitalempiretr/writapub/src/lib/app-rules.md

 7.  **No Overflow:** Both the title and body text must always remain **inside** the text box area in the center of the canvas.
 The text must **never** overflow vertically or horizontally outside this area.
 Long titles must automatically wrap to new lines.
 8.  **Automatic Title Logic:** If the user has not specified a title, the first sentence of the entered text is automatically used as the title.
 In this case, this sentence used as the title **must be removed** from the beginning of the main text.
 9.  **Paragraph & Newline Preservation:** Paragraphs and newlines entered by the user in the text area must be preserved and reflected in the final designs.
-10. **Widescreen Panel Ratio:** On wide screens like desktops, the left control panel (Content & Design) should be `lg:col-span-5` (approx. 40%) and the right design area `lg:col-span-7` (approx. 60%) wide.
+10. **Unified Layout:** On all screen sizes, the control panel and the design preview area should be displayed **one below the other**, not side-by-side.
 11. **"Sticky" Control Panel:** On wider screens like desktops, the left-side control panel should be **fixed (`sticky`)** to the left of the screen when the user scrolls down.
-12. **Mobile Layout:** On mobile devices (smaller screens), the control panel and the design preview area should be displayed **one below the other**, not side-by-side.
-13. **Portrait Background Previews:** The thumbnail previews in the Gradient and Image selection tabs must be portrait-oriented to reflect the final design's 1080x1350 aspect ratio.
+12. **Portrait Background Previews:** The thumbnail previews in the Gradient and Image selection tabs must be portrait-oriented to reflect the final design's 1080x1350 aspect ratio.

 #### Türkçe Çekirdek Kurallar
 1.  **Yapay Zeka Geliştirme Öncesi Kontrol:** Yapay zeka, herhangi bir geliştirmeye başlamadan önce, mevcut tüm kuralları ve projenin mevcut durumunu anlamak için `app-rules.md` dosyasını gözden geçirmelidir.